Here we are at quarter end and, get ready, here come all the market predictions from Wall Street Chief Economists and strategy professionals.

 What the charts above highlight, and the McKinsey study has twice observed, is that Wall Street economists and analysts can be herd animals and get anchored on a trend.
 They tend to be late to revise up, late to revise down and tend to move in groups.

-In writing, I am not suggesting that we shouldn’t follow useful information being published or not to strive to make informed decisions based upon all of the available information.
+In writing this, I am not suggesting that we shouldn’t follow useful information being published or not to strive to make informed decisions based upon all of the available information.
 I am just cautioning that we should not get overly anchored on estimates of the future.

 Versus hiring a Chief Economist or strategist, or paying Wall Street to provide us with research that the evidence consistently says is wrong, at Fiduciary Wealth Partners we try to stay anchored on Roy Neuberger’s old line.

-This line that Wall Street professionals often quote in private about their forecasts might say it the best:
+This additional quip about forecasts that Wall Street professionals often say in private might say it the best: